This page is referenced by:

 If it was even possible, Anna and her family may have waited for her father to be released, but if the distance they seemed to display towards each other was intentional—kept up in order to prevent additional scrutiny from being applied to the family as a whole—then they might have went on without him.
 Upon his release, Paolo Sciacchitano would have been met by his son, Gaspare, at the Barge Office in Lower Manhattan or received assistance from an Italian immigrant aid society stationed at Ellis Island, then traveled by train to his family's home in Scranton.

-Hine made another photo at Ellis Island, captioned English family, that's been definitively dated 16 May 1908—the same day that Paolo Sciacchitano and the Gustozzo's arrived.
+Hine made another photo at Ellis Island, captioned English family, that's been definitively dated 16 May 1908—the same day that Paolo Sciacchitano and the Custozzo's arrived.
 It is then likely that both photos were taken on the same day, giving new insight into Hine's movement between his subjects.

 The subjects of Hine's English family have been identified by family descendants.
-Remarkably, this family of ten, who arrived on a different steamer from the Gustozzo's, was also separated on the ship's manifest; the mother (Retty Maria Sympson) was on one page, while the father (John Sympson) and eight children were listed on another.
+Remarkably, this family of ten, who arrived on a different steamer from the Custozzo's, was also separated on the ship's manifest; the mother (Retty Maria Sympson) was on one page, while the father (John Sympson) and eight children were listed on another.
 The separation on the manifest also would mean that they were processed in a different order, apparently leading to some confusion while the family's father searched for the mother.
 This "English Family" was waiting for their mother to be located, oddly reminiscent of the Italian family trying to locate their "lost baggage."
 But in their case, no family members were detained.

-It's likely that Hine didn't know about Paolo Sciacchitano's detention and that his perceived "worried expressions" on the Gustozzo's faces might have come more from the uncertainty about the fate of their father/grandfather, rather than that of the "lost baggage."
+It's likely that Hine didn't know about Paolo Sciacchitano's detention and that his perceived "worried expressions" on the Custozzo's faces might have come more from the uncertainty about the fate of their father/grandfather, rather than that of the "lost baggage."

 By age 14, Paolo was out of school and working full time as a sweeper in a silk mill while his father (Giovanni) worked odd jobs.
 The other children were at school and Anna kept house.
-They lived in a predominantly Italian American neighborhood but with a number of African American families intermingled on surrounding street blocks, including where the Gustozzo family lived.
-The neighborhood was solidly working class and most of the Gustozzo's would live at this same street address for more than three decades to come.
+They lived in a predominantly Italian American neighborhood but with a number of African American families intermingled on surrounding street blocks, including where the Custozzo family lived.
+The neighborhood was solidly working class and most of the Custozzo's would live at this same street address for more than three decades to come.

 During the 1910s, Lewis Hine visited a number of silk mills in Scranton.
 There he would photographically document the oppressive and abusive labor practices industry was subjecting children to, just as he'd been doing in coal mines, factories and textile mills all across the U.S.